samKenpachi011/bwhistory-app-api/README.md

 - Add flake 8 to requirements.dev.txt and create the .flake8 to ignore application files inside app/ from linting.
 - Add args to the docker-compose file and update the docker file to install dev requirements when in development.
 - Add a database service with environment variables set to the docker-compose file
-- Configure postgresql for django by installing adaptors
+- Configure postgresql for django by installing adaptors and update the settings files
+- To fix database race issues create a core app and add a management command to check if the database is ready

 ## Contributions
 - After cloning the repo change to the dev branch and create pull requests from there.
 -- git branch -M dev